 What’s the Downside?

 The only potential downside to choosing an HD mandrel is the reduction in the anchor’s ID.
-Some operators prefer to set the anchor above the perforations and run the rod pump through it.
+Some operators prefer to set the anchor above the seat nipple and run the rod pump through it.
 That design may require a larger ID.
-However, with the Slimline TAC, the anchor can be safely run below the seat nipple.
-With up to 245% more flow-by area than a traditional B2 anchor, the Slimline is far less susceptible to the scale formation, sediment buildup and gas interference that pushed operators to place anchors above the perforations in the first place.
+As noted above, the Slimline TAC can be safely run below the seat nipple.
+However, if the operator prefers to run an anchor above the seat nipple with a pump running through it, a standard mandrel may be the better option.

-To learn more about the patented Slimline TAC – or the patent-pending Slimline® QuickSet™ TAC, which offers all the benefits of the original Slimline while fully setting in just 1-3 turns – check out the anchor product pages or contact the TechTAC team today!
+To learn more about the Slimline TAC – or the patented Slimline® QuickSet™ TAC, which offers all the benefits of the original Slimline anchor while fully setting in just 1-3 turns – check out the anchor product pages or contact the TechTAC team today!